RagnarB83/ash-documentation/docs/knarr-interface.rst

     xtbcalc = xTBTheory(xtbmethod='GFN2', runmode='library')

     #Run NEB to find saddlepoint.
 Returns saddlepoint as ASH fragment
-    SP = NEB(reactant=react, product=prod, theory=xtbcalc, images=10)
+    SP = NEB(reactant=react, product=prod, theory=xtbcalc, images=10, restart_file="knarr_MEP.xyz")

-    #Optional NumFreq job on saddlepoint to confirm that a saddlepoint was found.
-    NumFreq(theory=xtbcalc, fragment=SP)

-Restarting a calculation with user-defined path-file.
+** A calculation with user-defined guess for the saddlepoint.**

-Here, using the *restart_file* option to the NEB we read in a previous Knarr path-file ("knarr_MEP.xyz") instead of doing the regular IDPP interpolation
-This file must contain the coordinates of the same number of images (here 10) as number of images specified.
-The file can come from a previously unconverged NEB calculation or perhaps a converged MEP from a calculation at another level of theory.
+Here, using the *TS_guess_file* option.
+This will influence the initial interpolation path generation by interpolating between reactant and guess_TS structure and guess_TS structure and product.

 .. code-block:: python

     from ash import *

-    numcores=4
+    numcores=1

     ################################################
     # Defining reactant and product ASH fragments